 A learner is provided with a demo of a particular task being carried out that they are expected to do, and they are shown positive results via the video.
 Not only has compliance increased, customers have been happier with results, and ultimately, their employees are a lot happier, as now they are equipped with tools that they can relate to, that are easier to consume, and are easier to learn from!

-How are businesses leveraging video?
+How are businesses leveraging video technology?

 Videos drive the ROI of an enterprise.
 Two of the biggest influencers on revenue and profits of e-commerce businesses are the conversion rate and return rate.
 The higher the website converts, and the lower number of returns the online business has, the higher the revenue and the profit.
 Thus, many e-commerce and retail clients are increasingly using video, to increase conversions but also decrease return rates.
 Having the ability to showcase products, so that more users can see and get a feel of the way the products are going to look using video, means they are less likely to return it.